Other January pages: Trees and shrubs • Birds and insects • Weather

 You can see small new dock leaves quite widely, while some mature ones from last year may just be clinging on in places.
 Likewise in January some new herb robert shoots join survivors from the autumn.
 Just occasionally you also come across new ground elder leaves.

 You see the big rosettes of spear thistle (another biennial) in rough grass and on wasteground, and they also crop up in fallow arable fields.
-Prickly sow thistle rosettes can be found in similar locations, often small, but sometimes quite large.
+Prickly sow thistle rosettes can be found in similar locations, as well as sometimes as an urban weed; mostly they are small, but sometimes quite large.

 Groundsel and field speedwell are also found in arable fields as well as on wasteground and in odd urban corners, while urban verges, as well as the edges of paths and roads, and occasionally pasture fields, sometimes have big mats of chickweed leaves.

-Towards the end of the month you may start to see the straight green shoots of yellow flag iris growing up out of calm pond or river water.
+Towards the end of the month you may start to see the straight green shoots of yellow flag iris growing up out of calm pond or river water: also some new green shoots growing out of the brown wastes of reed beds.
 A plant that may look like a water plant starting to grow, since it often appears in ditches, is great willowherb, also found on ordinary verges and arable edges.

-By the sea you can see the luxuriant foliage of alexanders (introduced to this country by the Romans as a winter vegetable), along with the plants of silver ragwort, rock samphire, sea beet, red valerian, tree mallow, stonecrop, sea mayweed, sea heath, hottentot fig, aster (the garden escapee version) and buckshorn plantain.
+By the sea you can see the luxuriant foliage of alexanders (introduced to this country by the Romans as a winter vegetable), along with the plants of silver ragwort, rock samphire, sea beet, red valerian, tree mallow, stonecrop, sea mayweed, sea heath, hottentot fig, aster (the garden escapee version) and buckshorn plantain: also just occasionally common scurvygrass.

 New shoots of yellow-horned poppy may also be evident on shingle beaches, while rock sea-lavender grows on chalk cliff faces.
 In addition note the plants of wild cabbage (another Roman import) on the shores around Folkestone and Dover, and the grey foliage of sea purslane in saltmarshes, on the banks of tidal rivers, and on other bits of bare ground by the sea.